 A change of gear this week.
 This is the first time I’ve hosted a writer who is talking about short stories.
 A lot of music lurks behind his award-winning first collection, inspiring the plots, mood and characters.
 Various signature songs have passed through his imagination to become a tightrope-walking couple, a doomed relationship, a person given the eyes of a serial killer and a haunting piece of music derived from nature.
 His name is Jonathan Pinnock and he’s on the Red Blog today with his Undercover Soundtrack.

-authors, deepen your story, entertainment, fiction, Fix and Finish With Confidence, haunting piece, having ideas, how to write a book, how to write a novel, imagination, Jonathan Pinnock, literary fiction, literature, music for writing, My Memories of a Future Life, piece of music, publishing, Roz Morris, Scott Award, serial killer, short stories, short story, signature songs, The Undercover Soundtrack, tightrope, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music
+authors, deepen your story, fiction, haunting piece, having ideas, how to write a book, how to write a novel, imagination, Jonathan Pinnock, literary fiction, literature, music for writing, My Memories of a Future Life, piece of music, publishing, Roz Morris, Scott Award, serial killer, short stories, short story, signature songs, The Undercover Soundtrack, tightrope, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music